Frequently Asked Question

 I have had an external vulnerability scan completed by an ASV - does this mean I am PCI DSS compliant?

 ASVs are required to provide scan reports on official templates as defined in the ASV Program Guide.
-Any additional documentation provided by the ASV (for example, certificates, letters or other documentation) should be clearly identified as supplemental materials provided by the ASV Company ? these supplemental materials have not been endorsed by the PCI SSC, nor should they be considered replacements for the official PCI SSC templates and forms which have been approved by the payment brands.
+Any additional documentation provided by the ASV (for example, certificates, letters or other documentation) should be clearly identified as supplemental materials provided by the ASV Company - these supplemental materials have not been endorsed by the PCI SSC, nor should they be considered replacements for the official PCI SSC templates and forms.

 Article Number: 1234